 You may have noticed the appearance of articles and social media accounts featuring cats that look a little 'different.'
-In fact, there's been a huge increase in the amount of cat down syndrome content over the last few years.
+In fact, there's been a huge increase in the amount of cat Down Syndrome content over the last few years.

 What is Down Syndrome?

-Down syndrome is one of many genetic disorders caused by a chromosomal abnormality.
+Down Syndrome is one of many genetic disorders caused by a chromosomal abnormality.
 It happens when abnormal cell division creates a partial or full copy of chromosome 21.
 The extra chromosome leads to physical and developmental changes which impair physical and mental capabilities.

-Can pets have Down syndrome?
+Can pets have Down Syndrome?

-What animals can have Down syndrome?
+What animals can have Down Syndrome?

-Down syndrome-like symptoms occur in cats quite rarely.
+Down Syndrome-like symptoms occur in cats quite rarely.
 But when they do, they manifest in either physical or mental ways.
-You might spot some signs when the kitten is born, while others can take weeks to appear.
+Some signs may be spotted at a very young age, while others can take weeks to appear.
 Here are some of the things to look out for:

 - Problems with vision